Jersey City

 4. Energy Efficiency Goals:

-If reducing energy consumption is a top priority, consider tankless, heat pump, or solar options.
-While these systems require more investment upfront, the long-term savings in energy costs make them attractive choices.
+If reducing energy consumption is a priority, tankless, heat pump, or solar water heaters are excellent choices.
+While they require higher initial investments, they offer substantial long-term savings on utility bills.

 5. Budget: